 The notes are evidenced by fully registered global securities (the "global securities").
 The global securities were deposited on March 13, 2003 on behalf of The Depository Trust Company ("DTC"), and registered in the name of Cede & Co., as nominee of DTC.
-Upon resale of the notes in accordance with the registration statement of which this prospectus forms a part, beneficial interests in the global securities will be transferred from one or more restricted global securities to one or more unrestricted global securities.
+Upon resale of the notes in accordance with the registration statement of which this prospectus forms a part, beneficial interests in the global securities will be transferred from one or more restricted global securities.
 Owners of beneficial interests in the notes represented by the global securities will hold their interests pursuant to the procedures and practices of DTC.
-As a result, beneficial interests in any of those securities will be shown on, and transfers will be effected only through, records maintained by DTC and its direct and indirect participants and any beneficial interest may not be exchanged for certificated securities, except in limited circumstances.
-Owners of beneficial interests must exercise any rights in respect of their interests, including any right to convert or require purchase of their interests in the notes, in accordance with the procedures and practices of DTC.
+As a result, beneficial interests in any of those securities will be shown on, and transfers will be effected only through, records maintained by DTC and its direct and indirect participants and any beneficial interests, including any right to convert or require purchase of their interests in the notes, in accordance with the procedures and practices of DTC.